Sponsored content by NorthShore Care Supply

 1. Get the best absorbent underwear for the situation (free!)

 The first step toward getting a good night’s sleep is finding absorbent underwear that has the right level of absorbency and fit.
-That makes all the difference between keeping your older adult dry through the night or experiencing leaks.
+That makes all the difference between keeping your older adult dry through the night and experiencing leaks.

 And did you know that you can find the right absorbent underwear with the right fit for your older adult for FREE?